-Where abutting a lane, additions must are to be respectful of the scale and form of heritage fabric to the lane.
+Where abutting a lane, additions are to be respectful of the scale and form of heritage fabric to the lane.

-Additions to significant or contributory buildings-shouldare to:
+Additions to significant or contributory buildings:

-- Be aAre respectful of the building's character and appearance, scale, materials, style and architectural expression. - dDo nNot visually dominate or visually disrupt the appreciation of the building as it presents to the streetscape(s). - mMaintain the prominence of the building by setting back the addition behind the front or principal part of the building, and from other visible parts and moderating height. - dDo nNot build over or extend into the air space directly above the front or principal part of the significant or contributory building. - rRetain significant roof form within the setback from the building façade together with any chimneys or similar roof elements of original fabric.
-Not obscure views of façades or elevations associated with the front or principal part of the building. - bBe distinguishable from the original fabric of the building.
+are respectful of the building's character and appearance, scale, materials, style and architectural expression.

+- do not visually dominate or visually disrupt the appreciation of the building as it presents to the streetscape(s). - maintain the prominence of the building by setting back the addition behind the front or principal part of the building, and from other visible parts and moderating height. - do not build over or extend into the air space directly above the front or principal part of the significant or contributory building. - retain significant roof form within the setback from the building façade together with any chimneys or similar roof elements of original fabric.
+Not obscure views of façades or elevations associated with the front or principal part of the building. - be distinguishable from the original fabric of the building.

-The design of additions mustisare to:
+The design of additions is to: